Eligibility

 8 to 10 Semi-Finalists

-Semi-finalists will be given a 25-minute slot to perform for the competition jury:
+Semi-finalists will be given a 25-minute slot to perform for the competition jury in audition format before a panel only:

 1. The entire first or last movement of your concerto (with cadenza if applicable).